klahrich/chiefhustler/content/posts/purchased-baba.md

 ![baba-pe](/images/baba_pe.png)

+I use an ultra-simple [DCF template](https://drive.google.com/file/d/18KAj4J1ndalSJ8_fb1SqX7LTxa2rauv4/view?usp=sharing) to get a ball-park idea of what a company could be worth.
+My template has 3 phases: growth, sustain and decay.
+The length of each period is a parameter, as well as the growth rate and the discount factor.

+In the case of **$BABA**, using a starting FCF of $27B, a growth period of 10 years at 20% growth rate, a sustain period of 20 years, a decay period of 10 years and a discount rate of 15%, I get an Enterprise Value of $636B.
+This gives a 15% margin of safety above the current EV of $544B.

 ### Qualitative

 **Alibaba is a cashflow monster with tremendous survivability and optionality**.
 Daniel Zhang, Alibaba's CEO and Chairman, explains in [this video](https://www.youtube.com/watch?v=IGabqBY0qmo&t=638s) that Alibaba is in fact an _infrastructure service provider_ (including e-commerce, logistics and cloud computing) to all their business partners who want to achieve a digital transformation.
 This goes back to the original mission of the company, which is to _make it easy to do business anywhere_.
 The cloud business of Alibaba in particular is just getting started.